shteou/helm-onboard/README.md

 ## Usage

+First run `pip install -r requirements.txt` (and any virtual env you require).

 Let's assume you have a chart, `my-chart`, which has been installed with `helm template importme my-chart | kubectl apply -f -` into the `default` namespace.